OmerNeter/tweets_politics_project/network/README.md

 Network analysis
 ++++++++++++++++

-This directory creates a bipartite network where tweets are connected to words appearing in each tweet (see image in article Fig 1).
+This directory creates a bipartite network where tweets are connected to words that are appearing in each tweet.
+The structure can be seen in the article in Fig 1.
+Then, different network structures are computed for each network.